adrelanos/aeternity-wiki/Claiming-Your-Ledger-Nano-S.md

-    Never send private keys or confidential information to anybody asking for them - never send any contributions to any address other than the one listed on wallet.aeternity.com
+    Never send private keys or confidential information to anybody asking for them Never send any contributions to any address other than the one listed on wallet.aeternity.com

 DRAFT